umigv/transform_imu/README.md

 ## Contributors

-`umigv_utilities` is authored and maintained by Gregory Meyer.
+`transform_imu` is authored and maintained by Gregory Meyer.